MoreOutput/RockMUD/README.md

 * Work on devising a possible MVC architecture to help outside builders
 * engine should have an emphasis on adventure!

-Note: i dont feel like using a node MVC framework for this
+Note: i dont feel like using a node MVC framework for this also I use DOJO so the client side code us using 1.8 and the AMD loader.

 Some updates to get to v0.2:
 Combat Rounds,